-- 7.5 Any communications service provider may be required to provide assistance in giving effect to an interception warrant or mutual assistance warrant.
-A warrant can only be served on a person who is capable of providing the assistance required by the warrant.
-The Act places a requirement on communications service providers to take all such steps for giving effect to the warrant as are notified to them (section 43 and section 149).
-The steps which may be required of communications service providers are limited to those which it is reasonably practicable to take (section 43(4)).
-The duty to comply with a warrant applies only to a person who is capable of complying with it.
-Where a technical capability notice is in place and consideration is being given to a provider's compliance with the duty, the steps which it is reasonably practicable for the provider to take will include every step which it would have been reasonably practicable for the provider to take if the provider had complied with all of the obligations in the notice.
-Knowingly failing to comply is an offence which, on summary conviction in the UK, may result in imprisonment and/or a fine. - 7.6 When considering whether it is reasonably practicable for a communications service provider outside the UK to take any steps in a country or territory outside the UK, regard must be given to any requirements or restrictions under the law of that country or that are relevant to the taking of those steps.
-The communications service provider should work with the Government to find ways for the provider to comply in a manner that avoids such conflicts of law. - 7.7 Such a conflict of law will be avoided when complying with a warrant under the auspices of a relevant international agreement between the UK and the jurisdiction in which the communications service provider's primary office is based.
-Where the warrant served is of a kind that is included within the scope of the relevant international agreement, no conflict of laws issues will prevent the communications service provider from complying with the warrant.
-For the avoidance of doubt, where a communications service provider gives effect to a warrant which falls within the scope of any relevant international agreement, the company will have complied with the obligation imposed by the warrant and enforcement action cannot be taken. - 7.8 What is reasonably practicable must be considered by the Secretary of State on a case-by-case basis, taking into account the individual circumstances of the relevant communications service provider. - 7.9 Section 139 details the additional requirements that apply where an application for a bulk interception warrant has been made and the Secretary of State considers that a communications service provider outside the UK is likely to be required to provide assistance in giving effect to the warrant if it is issued.
-These requirements are detailed at paragraphs 6.32-6.35 above. - 7.10 A copy of the warrant must be served in such a way as to bring the contents of the warrant to the attention of the person or communications service provider who the intercepting agency considers can provide assistance in relation to it.
-The agency may provide the following to the person or communications service provider: - A copy of the signed and dated warrant instrument; and/or
+- 7.5 An intercepting authority may work together with such persons that the agency requires to assist in giving effect to a targeted or bulk interception warrant, or mutual assistance warrant.
+A warrant can only be served on a person who the intercepting authority considers may be capable of providing the assistance required by the warrant.
+The Act places a requirement on telecommunications operators and postal operators to take all such steps for giving effect to the warrant as are notified to them (sections 43 and 149).
+The steps which may be required of a telecommunications operator or postal operator are limited to those which it is reasonably practicable to take (section 43(4)).
+A decision regarding what is reasonably practicable will depend on the particular circumstances of the case, recognising that what is reasonably practicable for one operator may not be for another. - 7.6 Where a technical capability notice is in place and consideration is being given to an operator's compliance with the duty, the steps which it is reasonably practicable for the telecommunication operator or postal operator to take will include every step which it would have been reasonably practicable for the operator to take if it had complied with all of the obligations in the notice.
+Knowingly failing to comply is an offence which, on summary conviction in the UK, may result in imprisonment and/or a fine. - 7.7 When considering whether it is reasonably practicable for an operator outside the UK to take any steps in a country or territory outside the UK, regard must be given to any requirements or restrictions under the law of that country or that are relevant to the taking of those steps.
+The Government must work with the telecommunications operator or postal operator to understand any restrictions imposed on the operator and to find ways for the operator to comply in a manner that avoids such conflicts of law. - 7.8 Such a conflict of law will be avoided when complying with a warrant under the auspices of a relevant international agreement between the UK and the jurisdiction in which the operator's primary office is based.
+Where the warrant served is of a kind that is included within the scope of the relevant international agreement, no conflict of laws issues will prevent the relevant telecommunications operator or postal operator from complying with the warrant.
+For the avoidance of doubt, where a telecommunications operator or postal operator gives effect to a warrant which falls within the scope of any relevant international agreement, the company will have complied with the obligation imposed by the warrant and enforcement action cannot be taken. - 7.9 Section 139 details the additional requirements that apply where an application for a bulk interception warrant has been made and the Secretary of State considers that a telecommunications operator or postal operator outside the UK is likely to be required to provide assistance in giving effect to the warrant if it is issued.
+These requirements are detailed at paragraphs 6.34 to 6.37 above. - 7.10 A copy of the warrant must be served in such a way as to bring the contents of the warrant to the attention of the person or operator who the intercepting authority considers can provide assistance in relation to it.
+The agency may provide the following to the person or operator: - a copy of the signed and dated warrant instrument; and/or